dsridaran/SatelliteSemanticSegmentation/README.md

 # Semantic Segmentation of Satelitte Images

-This code was developed by Dilan SriDaran.
+This code was developed by Dilan SriDaran in 2024.

 Satellite data was sourced from MITCriticalData (https://huggingface.co/datasets/MITCriticalData/SAT1_dataset_5_top_cities).